kozmaadrian/mhast-demo/tools/forms/libs/form-ui/README.md

    - Arrays of objects (including `$ref` items) render as their own nested `form-ui-group` at the property position.
    - `InputFactory` creates controls and wires input/change/focus/blur to update data, validate, and highlight group.
    - `FormModel` maintains data shape and nested setting logic.
    - `Navigation.generateNavigationTree()` mirrors groups/sections in the sidebar in the same property order, placing optional inactive `$ref`/array groups as in-place “Add …” items.
+It includes nested object children under array items.
-   - `Validation.validateAllFields()` runs once post-render so required/invalid states are visible on load.
+   - `Validation.validateAllFields()` runs after render and nav rebuild so required/invalid states are visible on load.
+It also runs after optional group activation and after array‑item add.

 4) Sync back to ProseMirror
    - On any change, `FormGenerator` emits new `data` → `FormNodeView` replaces the code_block text with `{ schema, data }` JSON.